 Third, you can appeal to clients with smaller policies and lower premiums.
 Final expense policies cover much smaller amounts of money than traditional life insurance.
 A typical policy is between $5,000 and $25,000.
 Because the death benefits are low, the premiums are also more affordable.
 For many clients, final expense insurance may be the only insurance they have.
 You can assure them that their policies are guaranteed, and their premiums will remain the same for the life of their policies.

 Fourth, remind them that timing is important.
 Make sure your clients are aware that the earlier they purchase their policies, the lower their premiums will be.
-A final expense policy is a small whole-life policy with level premiums.
+A final expense policy is a small whole life policy with level premiums.
 Carriers base premiums on your clients’ age and health condition at the time of purchase.
 The older the client, the higher the monthly premium.
 Plus, as your clients age, they may develop health conditions that could prevent them from purchasing policies in the future.

 Show Compassion